martin-bednar/martin-bednar.github.io/MartinBednar.md

 **I turn business ideas into custom software solutions.**

 I'm a full-stack software engineer focused on building custom software and web applications that solve real-world problems.
-My favorite work lies in translating complex business needs into simple, powerful, and effective technical solutions.
+My favorite work lies in translating complex business needs into effective technical solutions.

-As an independent software engineer, I'm contributing to the development of several projects:
+As an independent software engineer, I'm currently contributing to the development of several projects:

  - [Sportera](https://sportera.cz/), a platform that maps public sports facilities,
  - [decathlon.cz](https://decathlon.cz/), an e-commerce platform for sports equipment,